Mauricio García Araujo: Guild

 García Araujo was president of Asociación Venezolana de Ejecutivos (AVE) between 1966 and 1968, and a founding and active member of the corporate governance committee in the same institution.
 AVE is an institution that promotes training and education for Venezuelan managers.

 Academic institutions

 In 1961, he was a founding member of Institute of Advanced Studies in Administration (IESA) in Caracas.
-He was a professor at Universidad Rafael Urdaneta in Maracaibo and the founder of Andres Bello Fellowship at Oxford University.
+He was a professor at Universidad Rafael Urdaneta in Maracaibo and the founder of Andrés Bello Fellowship at Oxford University.